-The Natural Resource Services Group provides consulting services for commercial and residential developments, as well as public sector agencies.
-The group includes soil scientists, biologists, ecologists, botanists, and land managers who are skilled in wetland mitigation, biostabilization, delineations, and natural resources.
+The Natural Resource Services Group provides consulting services for commercial and residential developments, as well as public agencies.
+The group includes biologists, ecologists, and stream engineers who are skilled in wetland mitigation, biostabilization, wetland delineations, natural resource assessments, wildlife habitat assessments, and Threatened & Endangered species' presence / absence surveys.

 Threatened and Endangered Species Services